-As a leader in managed network and digital experience solutions, SageNet connects, manages and protects technologies and devices across the enterprise.
-SageNet's collaborative approach provides peace of mind and systemsconfidence that empowers an organization to focus on its core mission.
+As a leader in managed network and cybersecurity services, SageNet connects, manages and protects technologies and devices across the enterprise.
+SageNet's collaborative approach provides peace of mind and systems-confidence that empowers an organization to focus on its core mission.